Deployment

 Health checks

-In HTTP mode, the MCP server exposes:
+In HTTP mode, Link exposes:

 /healthfor liveness/mcpfor the actual MCP transport